 Why do I write for children?
 I enjoy seeing things at their level.
 I want to hear their concerns and provide reassurances.
 I want my writing to both entertain and educate.
 My goal is also to create stories that adults will also enjoy the 20th time read!

 My children’s stories are aimed at age groups between 0-9 years.
 In the future I also want to explore different genres and try writing for older children, as well maybe try writing for adults.
 I have written film scripts, a play, poetry, short stories, song lyrics and articles for magazines.
 Some of my writing pieces have certainly had more success than others!
-I currently have several children’s books being published by Crimson Cloak Publishing (CCP), a relatively new company that is “green” thinking, not a self publish or vanity publisher 🙂
+I currently have several children’s books published by Crimson Cloak Publishing (CCP).

 Thanks very much for your support and encouragement, it means a lot!

-Click “HERE“ to contact me or email email@example.com, be purchase books, ask questions, book organize an appearance, etc.
+Click “HERE“ to contact me or email email@example.com, to purchase books, ask questions, book organize an appearance, etc.

 A bit heavier… MY JOURNEY